 You might be surprised to learn that the origins of many of our birthday traditions can be traced to ancient civilizations.

 The tastiest birthday tradition: The birthday cake

-Historians credit the Ancient Greeks with starting the birthday cake tradition, according to Alysa Leven in her book, Cake: A Slice of History.
+Historians credit the origin of birthday cakes with Ancient Greeks, according to Alysa Leven in her book, Cake: A Slice of History.